devery/deveryjs/guides/full-flow-example.md

     log("creating your APP.");
     //here we create an app, you need apps to be able to create brands and products
-    //this step will fail if an app has already been created for the give address let txn = await deveryRegistryClient.addApp(
+    //this step will fail if an app has already been created for the give address try{
+      let txn = await deveryRegistryClient.addApp(
         "Logistics co. app",
         myAddress,
         "1000000000000000000"
       );

       //once we started the transaction we need to listen the network and wait for its completion await provider.waitForTransaction(txn.hash);
+    }
+    catch(e){
+      log("probably the APP before has already been created");
+    }
     log("App created, creating your brand");

+    try{
       //now we need to create a brand in order to add products
       //this step will fail if a brand has already been created for the give address txn = await deveryRegistryClient.addBrand(myAddress, "my brand");
       await provider.waitForTransaction(txn.hash);
+    }
+    catch(e){
+      log("probably the BRAND before has already been created");
+    }

     log("Brand created, permissioning your address to mark products");

+    log("provisioning allowances")
     // checks and approves the allowance for the deveryRegistry contract await checkAndUpdateAllowance(
       eveTokenClient,